mrphishxxx/stack-python-plone/README.md

 Add a custom script that can generate an egg bundle for distribution with the getplone.sh script

 Make running buildout easier

+Make it easier to create a new development package